PhiLFitters/kafe2/README.rst

 *kafe2* is an open-source Python package designed to provide a flexible Python interface for the estimation of model parameters from measured data.
-It is the spiritual successor of the original *kafe* package.
+It is the spiritual successor to the original *kafe* package.

 *kafe2* offers support for several types of data formats (including series of indexed measurements, xy value pairs, and histograms) and data